0x00nier/noircast/README.md

 ## License

-MIT License - See LICENSE file for details.
+GPL v3 License - See LICENSE file for details.

 ## Author